nlp-with-friends/nlp-with-friends.github.io/_pages/guidelines.md

 ## Community Guidelines

-We seek to foster a friendly, inclusive, and welcoming environment that allows presenters and audience alike to enjoy a freedom to ask questions without concern for reputation, something else, and something else.
+We seek to foster a friendly, inclusive, and welcoming environment that allows presenters and audience alike to enjoy a freedom to ask questions without concern for reputation, etc.
 For this reason, all discussions after the presentation will follow the [Chatham House Rule](https://www.chathamhouse.org/chatham-house-rule){:target="_blank"}.
-Further, we ask all participants and speakers follow our code of conduct.
+Further, we ask all participants and speakers follow our [Code of Conduct](/code-of-conduct).

 We believe that one of the nice things about talks is that they end.
 This means, that although questions can be posed to the speaker after the talk has concluded, we ask that all questions are posed to the speaker by midnight (UTC-12) of the day of the talk, to allow the speaker to conclude their talk.